 Children who are abused battle the negative impact of their trauma for the rest of their lives.
 Abuse hinders a child’s development and takes away the hopeful start of life everyone deserves.
 Child abuse is a tragedy of humanity, and we fight to end it every day.
 To prevent child abuse, we first need to understand its detrimental impact and what it looks like.

 The statistics of child abuse are jarring:

 - 12,585 Oregon children were identified as abuse victims in 2018.

-Nearly half of these children were under the age of six.
+- Nearly half of them were under the age of six.

 Resources on Preventing Abuse and Neglect

 Brain Development Videos

 Other Organizations Working to Prevent Abuse & Neglect